-The Rollins Center validation grants program provides a small amount of resources (grants from $100–$500) to student-led ventures.
+The Rollins Center validation grants program provides a small amount of resources to student-led ventures.
 The purpose of these validation grants is to encourage early stage nimble, lean, validation exercises and activities.
+There are two types, or stages, of validation grants: (1) Pre-prototype validation grants and (2) Prototype validation grants, which are intended to build off of pre-prototype validation activities and evidences.
+Each grant is awarded in amounts between $100–$500.

 The grant program helps with targeted, efficient funding of startup teams working on early milestones (pain-solution validation, prototyping, product-market fit testing, market research, etc.).